Everest Base Camp Trek - 14 Days

 Certificate of Trip Completion

-At our last meeting in Kathmandu before the final departure, you will receive an official trip completion certificate as a reward for your achievement.
+During our last meeting in Kathmandu before the final departure, you will receive an official trip completion certificate as a reward for your achievement.

 The certificate is a noteworthy recognition of your perseverance, hard work, and success in reaching one of Nepal's most well-known Himalayan locations.